Openings Still Available for Both Summer Biotech Courses!

 All are welcome to apply (international and U.S.), though the course is primarily designed for the following:

 - Graduate students with at least two years of scientific research experience

 - Non-tenure-track junior scientists within approximately 7 years of graduating with a PhD

 Registration for the course is $875, which includes tuition, curriculum materials, lunches, snacks, several dinners, and dorm accommodations (single rooms) for six nights.
 Participants are responsible for all travel to and from both locations.

 Thanks to support from Biogen, partial scholarships will be available ranging from $200-$400, with priority given to those with the greatest need.

 - You must be an ASCB member to apply.
 Join now, then apply for the course as a member applicant.

-- Submit three documents with your application:
+- Submit these two documents with your application: